tbielawa/bitmath/docsite/source/module.rst

    code.

    :param str fmt_str: a formatting mini-language compat formatting
                        string.
-See the :ref:`instances attributes
+See the :ref:`instance attributes
-                       <instance_attributes>` for a list of available
+                       <instances_attributes>` for a list of available
                        items.
    :param bool plural: ``True`` enables printing instances with
                        trailing **s**'s if they're plural. ``False``